molgenis/molgenis-ops-galaxy/armadillo1/roles/deps_podman/README.md

 Example Playbook
 ----------------
-You can include the podman-role by adding the yaml block below.
+You can include the deps_podman-role by adding the yaml block below.

     - hosts: all
       roles:
-       - role: podman
+       - role: deps_podman

 License
 -------